felipetsantos/football-projects-monitoring/README.md

 ### Component search github repositories

-For search github repositories related to a term, excute follow command:
+to search github repositories related to a term, excute the following command:

 ``` shell
 bin/search-github-repositories -t football -l 10
 ```
-or follow command for help:
+or the following command for help:

 ``` shell
 bin/search-github-repositories -h